 What are the Penalties for Sharing Prescription Drugs?

 If you are arrested and charged with drug distribution of a prescription drug, you could face potentially high penalties.
+College students are not exempt from these penalties, but a drug possession lawyer for Temple students can help you get these charges lowered or dismissed.
 Possession with the intent to deliver and drug distribution are felony offenses in PA, which come with the potential of years in prison and thousands of dollars in fines.
 The specific penalties you will face often depend on the specific drugs you possessed or sold and other elements, such as whether the offense took place in a school zone or whether you possessed a gun when the transfer took place.
 Your previous criminal record also affects the final sentence.

 Can prescription adderall get you in trouble in Pennsylvania?
 What about other prescription medications?
 Talk to a lawyer about your case to understand the specific penalties you could be facing.

 Call for a Free Legal Consultation on your Prescription Drug Offense

 Both federal and Pennsylvania laws ban the sharing, sale, distribution, and unlawful possession of prescription drugs – even when they are otherwise legal with a prescription.
 If you or someone you love was arrested on prescription drug charges in Philadelphia, you need an experienced criminal defense attorney on your side.
 To arrange for a free, completely confidential legal consultation, call Philadelphia criminal defense lawyer Lloyd Long at (215) 302-0171.
 The Law Offices of Lloyd Long represent the accused and fight to get their cases dropped and dismissed and have charges and penalties reduced.